 Yoga has a positive impact on the brain and particularly the hormonal system.
-Yoga also increases intake of oxygen, reduces oxidative stress and helps to flush out toxins.
-Yoga helps to reduce mucosal inflammation and enhances cell-mediated immunity-both of which are vital to resist covid19 that mainly affects the respiratory system.
+It also increases intake of oxygen, reduces oxidative stress and helps to flush out toxins.
+Yoga helps to reduce mucosal inflammation and enhances cell-mediated immunity-both of which are vital to resist coronavirus that mainly affects the respiratory system.

 1) Simhasana (Lion Pose)